CastroHL/disney-selenium-automation/README.md

 1. Open Disney+
 2. Navigate to the Explore page
-3. Validate the expected Explore page
+3. Verify navigation to the expected Explore URL
 4. Close the browser

 ## Prerequisites